 The Compensation and Benefits Committee establishes the criteria, and directs the implementation, of all compensation program elements for the CEO.
-The CEO's base salary is set at the beginning of each year by the board of directors after review of the recommendation of the Compensation and Benefits Committee.
-Mr. Cornwell's base salary for 2008 was the same as for 2007 and 2006.
-Mr. Cornwell's base salary for 2009 will also remain unchanged.
-The Compensation and Benefits Committee accepted Mr. Cornwell's recommendation that he not receive any compensation under the MB Plan for 2008.
-All other eligible UTMD exempt employees received bonuses, prior to adjustment for individual accomplishment, approximately equal 79% of the bonuses for 2007 performance.
-UTMD's EBT, net income and earnings per share in 2008 decreased 10.5%, 8.8% and 6.2%, respectively.
+The CEO's base salary is set early in each calendar year by the Board of Directors after review of the recommendation of the Compensation and Benefits Committee.
+Mr. Cornwell's base salary for 2010 was the same as for 2009 and 2008.
+Mr. Cornwell's base salary has been reduced by 9% in 2011.
+The annual MB paid to Mr. Cornwell for 2010 represented 41% of his total compensation.
+Consistent with other employees participating in the MB Plan, Mr. Cornwell's 2010 MB was 5.7% higher than in 2009 to compensate for the fact that the decrease in 2009 bonuses was greater than the decrease in financial performance in that year.
+In 2008, the Compensation and Benefits Committee accepted Mr. Cornwell's recommendation that he not receive any compensation under the MB Plan.
+Mr. Cornwell's 2010 MB was 25% lower than in 2007, and 29% lower than in 2006.
+Operating profits and earnings per share in 2010 were 17% lower than in 2007 and 18% lower than in 2006.

 For all other employees, in collaboration with the other executive officer(s), the CEO develops compensation policies, plans and programs that are intended to meet the objectives of the Company's overall compensation program.
 The Compensation and Benefits Committee annually reviews and approves the elements of the compensation program recommended by the CEO.
 In addition, the committee periodically reviews any proposed changes within a calendar year.
 The compensation of employees other than the CEO, including other named executive officer(s), is administered by the CEO under the review and ratification of the Compensation Committee comprised of all the independent directors.
+All other eligible UTMD exempt employees received bonuses, prior to adjustment for individual accomplishment, approximately equal 106% of the bonuses for 2009 performance and 95% of the bonuses for 2008 performance.

-Mr. Richins' base salary at the beginning of 2009 was \$99,000 which is subject to review and adjustment during the year on the same basis as the Company's performance review criteria for its exempt employees.
-Mr. Richins' MB, which was about 10% of his total compensation in 2008, decreased 21%, consistent with the decrease targeted by the Compensation and Benefits Committee for all participants in the MB Plan based solely on Company performance.
-Other (non-executive) employees' MBs were adjusted up or down from that guideline to reflect individual performance and individual contribution to UTMD's performance in 2008.
+Mr. Richins' base salary at the beginning of 2011 was \$103,000 which is subject to review and adjustment during the year on the same basis as the Company's performance review criteria for its exempt employees.
+Mr. Richins' MB, which was about 10% of his total compensation in 2010, increased 5.7% consistent with the increase targeted by the Compensation and Benefits Committee for all participants in the MB Plan based on Company financial performance.